SMU vs. Tulane NCAA Football Odds, Plays and Insights | October 21, 2021

 SMU vs. Tulane College Football Odds, Plays and Insights

-The No. 21 SMU Mustangs (6-0, 0-0 AAC) are two-touchdown favorites when they host the Tulane Green Wave (1-5, 0-0 AAC) in an AAC matchup on Thursday, October 21, 2021 at Gerald J. Ford Stadium.
-The over/under is set at 70 points for the game.
+AAC opponents square off when the No. 21 SMU Mustangs (6-0, 0-0 AAC) host the Tulane Green Wave (1-5, 0-0 AAC) on Thursday, October 21, 2021 at Gerald J. Ford Stadium.
+SMU is favored by two touchdowns.
+The point total is 70 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.